Orcomp/DemoWebsite/documentation/tooltips/tooltips.md

 	![Tooltip](img/Tooltips.png)

 - Tooltips have a "grip header" which allows you to click on their header to move them around the screen
+- To hide a tooltip that has been "pinned" simply click on the pin icon in the top right corner
 - The position of fields on the tooltips can be changed
 - You can choose which fields to include or exclude